Release Notes for Version 0.99 (Water Lily)

 enhancements were added.
 The syntax has been changed somewhat to make

-FLORA-2 better aligned with other Semantic Web languages and, especially,
+Flora-2 better aligned with other Semantic Web languages and, especially,

 with other F-logic based languages.
 This resulted in incompatible